3 Signs Of An Overpriced House That Potential Buyers Need To Know

 3. The Home Has Gotten No Offers

-Getting no offers, or even relatively lowball offers, is a strong sign that that the sellers are asking far more than what the real estate market (and other home buyers) think the home is worth.
+Getting no offers, or getting nothing but low offers, is a strong sign that the sellers are asking far more than what the housing market (and other home buyers) think the home is worth.

 Bidding On A House That’s Overpriced